binocroc/TCLWorkshop/README.md

 ## DAY-2

-Sub-Task: Converting inputs to format[1] and feeding it to yosys for synthesis, by creating variables and checking the existence of the directories
+Sub-Task: Converting inputs to format[1] and for feeding it to yosys for synthesis, by creating variables and checking the existence of the directories

 1. Creation of Variables: